-- 2002 – The Center receives a $325,000 grant from the Rockefeller Foundation, Critical Asian Studies: Forum on Trauma, History, and “Asia,” to fund postdoctoral scholars.
+- 2002 – A $325,000 grant from the Rockefeller Foundation, Critical Asian Studies: Forum on Trauma, History, and “Asia,” to fund postdoctoral scholars.

 - 2001 – With a donation over several years of $750,000, Fredric Danz supports the Danz Courses in the Humanities, undergraduate courses team-taught by two faculty members from different departments, enabling students to have crossdisciplinary educational experiences.

 - 1997 – The Center is endowed by a major gift of $5 million from Barclay and Sharon Simpson and renamed the Walter Chapin Simpson Center for the Humanities in tribute to Barclay Simpson’s father and former dean of the College of Arts & Sciences (market value $8.47 million as of 10/1/2018).

 College of Arts & Sciences: Anthropology, American Ethnic Studies, American Indian Studies, School of Art, Asian Languages & Literature, Classics, Communications, Comparative History of Ideas, Comparative Literature, Cinema & Media Studies, Dance, History, Digital Arts & Experimental Media, School of Drama, French & Italian Studies, Geography, Germanics, History, Near Eastern Languages & Civilization, Linguistics, School of Music, Philosophy, Political Science, Scandinavian Studies, Department of Slavic Languages & Literatures, Sociology, Spanish & Portuguese Studies, Gender, Women, & Sexuality Studies, Jackson School of International Studies